slm-bj/english-corner/vanished.md

 We must distinguish facts from opinions in reports, then build our opinions based on facts.
-We chould have more varieties of information sources to build whole pictures.
+We should have more varieties of information sources to build the whole pictures.

 The facts in [the article](https://www.nytimes.com/2020/02/14/business/wuhan-coronavirus-journalists.html) are true.
 We agree our disagree about its opinions.